friflo/Friflo.Json.Fliox/README.md

   Avoiding this ensures an application to control its live time and guarantees that unit tests are free from side effect.
   `TypeStore` is thread safe and could be used as a `static` among multiple threads in an application if wanted.
 - Fail safe in case of JSON and application errors
+- Ensuring a maximum level (`maxDepth`) of nested JSON objects and arrays.
+E.g. a JSON like `[[[...]]]`.
+  The default `maxDepth` is set 100.
+  A limit of 3000 (Windows 10) is possible without getting a stack overflow.
+  The reason for the limit is that both `JsonReader` & `JsonWriter` are using a recursive implementation.
+  The low level parser itself  can be used without any limit as it is an iterator used by `JsonParser.NextEvent()`.
+    - Reading JSON exceeding `maxDepth` with `JsonParser` or `JsonReader` will result in an JSON error.
+    - When writing JSON the `JsonSerializer` and `JsonWriter` ensures this constrain via a runtime exception to avoid accidentally raising this limit.
 - No dependencies to 3rd party libraries.
 The used .NET API namespaces are mentioned above.
   A Unity specific dependency is required when compiling within Unity with **UNITY_BURST** which is [Unity Collections](https://docs.unity3d.com/Packages/com.unity.collections@0.14/manual/index.html)